-A person aggrieved by reason of their inability to obtain a Demolition/Alteration Permit may appeal to the Board of Selectmen.
+A person aggrieved by reason of their inability to obtain a Demolition/Alteration Permit may appeal to the Select Board.
 The appeal shall be filed with the Town Clerk within twenty-one (21) calendar days after the date that the Commission's decision is filed with the Town Clerk.
-The Petitioner shall transmit a copy of the Commission's decision, with the date of filing certified by the Town Clerk, to the Board of Selectmen.
-The Board of Selectmen shall hold a public hearing within thirty (30) calendar days of the receipt of the petition and shall render a decision within sixty (60) calendar days from the date of filing.
-Failure by the Board of Selectmen to take final action upon a petition within the sixty (60) day period shall be deemed to be a grant of the appeal.
+The Petitioner shall transmit a copy of the Commission's decision, with the date of filing certified by the Town Clerk, to the Select Board.
+The Select Board shall hold a public hearing within thirty (30) calendar days of the receipt of the petition and shall render a decision within sixty (60) calendar days from the date of filing.
+Failure by the Select Board to take final action upon a petition within the sixty (60) day period shall be deemed to be a grant of the appeal.

-A person aggrieved by a decision of the Board of Selectmen may appeal to a court of competent jurisdiction within twenty-one (21) calendar days after the Board's decision has been filed with the Town Clerk.
+A person aggrieved by a decision of the Select Board may appeal to a court of competent jurisdiction within twenty-one (21) calendar days after the Board's decision has been filed with the Town Clerk.
 Notice of such action with a copy of the complaint shall be filed with the Town Clerk within the same twenty-one (21) days.